digitalrebar/doc/development/testing-bdd/steps.rst

 The inspector inspects the system and returns a list of items that reflect it's current state.
 The goal of the inspector is to help detect testing artificats that should have been removed.
-The inpector method is called before any tests are run and again after all the tests have completed.
-If there is any new or missing artificat, the BDD inspector will alert you that the system was not left in a clean state.
+The inspector method is called before any tests are run and again after all the tests have completed.
+If there is any new or missing artifact, the BDD inspector will alert you that the system was not left in a clean state.

 Setup and Teardown steps for the Feature.